Toronto Raptors fans willed first NBA title success 'into existence'

 Starting something new

-The Raptors opponents in the Finals -- the Warriors -- have been the team to beat over the past five seasons, winning the NBA title three times.
+The Raptors opponents in the Finals -- the Warriors -- have been the team to beat over the past five seasons, winning

-Behind the brilliance of Steph Curry, Klay Thompson and Draymond Green, "Dub-Nation" have reached the Finals in each o